 The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

-back in 1957 by Wheeler & Everett.
+way back in 1957 by Wheeler & Everett.
 It says that every physically

 permissible outcome that could happen in a subatomic transaction does